My Philosophy and Approach

 internal family systems

-IFS suggests that the mind is made up of multiple parts (emotional states, aspects of our personalities, competing wants and desires...).
+IFS is based on the idea that the mind is made up of multiple parts (emotional states, aspects of our personalities, competing wants and desires...).
 Parts may be extreme or in conflict with other parts, causing distress and confusion.
 The goal of IFS is to create a cooperative and trusting relationship between a person and their parts.

 existential therapy